novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-134.md

 But Lee Hyun-woo began to explain with a nonchalant smile.

 "You are mistaken about something.
-First, will those six people really become subsidiary CEOs?
+First, will the six division head become subsidiary CEOs?
 That hasn't been decided.
 Right?"

 "Well…"